johngitahi/johngitahi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web development
+- 🔭 I’m currently working on building scalable web applications.
-- 🌱 I’m currently learning Machine learning and C++
+- 🌱 I’m currently learning Javascript and C++.
-- 👯 I’m looking to collaborate on
+- 👯 I’m looking to collaborate on edtech and any ML projects.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Nodejs and Machine Learning
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->